 Recent research results have shown the capabilities of new data processing techniques in detecting subtle changes (like velocity changes) in materials and structures.
 Among these concepts, active and passive interferometric methods such as Coda Wave Interferometry (CWI) for ultrasonic data, originating mostly from seismological research, are the most promising.

 Preliminary experiments on concrete, steel or entire structures have shown the potential of these methods.
 A major advantage of these methods is that large areas or volumes of a structure can be monitored with a limited number of transceivers using multiply scattered waves.

 The techniques are known to be very sensitive even to early stage damages.
 However, up to now, neither the full possibilities and limitations have been investigated, nor has the instrumentation been fully adapted for practical implementation.
 Besides conventional transducers, newly invented embedded ultrasonic sensors for concrete will be used for interferometric monitoring of structures (such as bridges) or certain parts hereof (such as foundations of wind energy plants).

 One of the objectives is to find optimised set-ups allowing at least semi-automatic calibration, compensation of side effects and a translation of the CWI parameters (ultrasonic velocities, amplitudes, damping, dispersion) into structural engineering parameters and, if possible, wireless data transmission will be investigated.
 This sets the basis for new monitoring system for almost all kinds of civil infrastructures.

 To solve the issue of energy supply for sensor operations, specific attention will be paid to ultrasonic systems that use ambient noise as a source.
-The PhD project will focus on the adaptation and further development of methods and software used for interferometric data processing to interpret ultrasonic data.
+The PhD project focuses on the adaptation and further development of methods and software used for interferometric data processing to interpret ultrasonic data.
 This includes data integration with other types of sensors and monitoring systems in connection with the other projects in WP1.